 The Origional Plan

 Travel time!
-Spend 2-3 months in South East Asia before moving my permanant residence in the States.
+Spend 2-3 months in South East Asia before moving to my permanent residence in the States.

 I wanted a travel break before I committed as I would be moving from Oakland, California to outside of Portland, Oregon.
 I thought why not create a couple of murals abroad and visit Southeast Asia for my first time before starting.